ddaugher/backoffice_docs/source/config.rst

 Environment variables and secrets
 =================================

 Environment variables in general are confusing because mix, distillery, and elixir releases all handle it differently.

 For distillery, I think `Distillery's Runtime Configuration`_ explains it better than I can, but in short, never use :elixir:`System.get_env("FOO")` in your :bash:`prod.exs`.
 Always use :elixir:`"${FOO}"` instead.
-Gigalixir automatically sets :bash:`REPLACE_OS_VARS=true` for you so you can skip that step.
+BackofficeDocs automatically sets :bash:`REPLACE_OS_VARS=true` for you so you can skip that step.

 For mix, always use :elixir:`System.get_env("FOO")` in your :bash:`prod.exs`.